 There’s No Arguing With Physiology

 It’s hard to feel guilty about the physics of your own body.
-We’re all subject to what’s known as the effort-recovery model.
+We’re all subject to what’s known as the.
 Energy burned up by strain and stress has to be replaced.
 Your physiology is born to do this—if you let it through the rest-and-digest functions of the parasympathetic nervous system.
 You can’t stay up for a week straight and ace the presentation.
-You can’t stay on task for very long—some say not more than three hours—without attention going south.
-It’s called the time-on-task effect.
+You can’t stay on task for very long— not more than three hours—without attention going south.
+It’s called the .
 Concentration degrades with time, and the brain has to get off-task to reset.

 The same reboot is especially needed after the workday.
 If strain and stress aren’t switched off, the body and mind can’t turn off battle stations and resupply nutrients and energetic resources to return the physiology to pre-stressor levels.
 Otherwise, you face the health blowback that occurs in a survival moment— jacked-up heart rate and blood pressure, halted digestion, increased bad cholesterol, and suppressed immune system—all of which can lead to heart disease, stroke, hypertension, and many other side effects.